Code of Business Conduct

 (iii) No Officer or Trustee may recommend any third party for work for the Trust where the third party’s compensation is paid on the basis of any kickback or fee sharing arrangement with the officer or trustee, nor may an Officer or Trustee recommend any third party without full disclosure and written approval by the Chief Executive Officer, if such third party has any familial or pre-existing monetary relationship with the Officer or Trustee or if such Officer or Trustee has an equity or stock ownership position in such third party.

 (iv) No employee shall, in his capacity as an employee, make any loan, donation, contributions or payment to a political party, candidate, or political action committee, for or on behalf of the Trust, nor shall an employee of the Trust reimburse any individual who does.
 (Nothing contained in this tenet shall prohibit an employee from taking any of the above actions in his or her name, provided that the action is exclusively on the employee’s own accord and is not an indirect means of accomplishing one of the prohibited actions)

 (v) No employee shall use or appropriate materials, property, equipment, systems and procedures (if proprietary in nature) owned by the Trust for his or her own personal financial gain except to the extent necessary for the performance of his or her duties for the Trust.

-(vii) No officer or trustee shall purchase or obtain any goods or services from any of the Trust’s vendors or suppliers without the prior written approval of the chief executive officer or chairman committee.
+(vii) No Officer or Trustee shall purchase or obtain any goods or services from any of the Trust’s vendors or suppliers without the prior written approval of the Chief Executive Officer or Chairman of the Audit Committee.

 4. Insider Trading